bukurocci/jquery.eqHeight.js/README.md

 * [examples](http://bukurocci.github.io/jquery.eqHeight.js/example/)

 ## Option
-You can also apply height equalization to each groups.
+You can also apply height equalization to each group.
 if `group` is specified,  they are split into groups of N（N is a specified number）

 ```js